 Calculating wind loads since 2002, online since 2006.

-Collier's basic wind speed is 170 mph for Risk Category II buildings, written into Florida Building Code R301.2(7) and applied without amendment by Collier County Growth Management, the City of Naples Building Department, and the City of Marco Island Building Services.
-That value covers single-family homes, the bulk of golf-community villas in places like Pelican Bay and Lely Resort, and most commercial structures permitted from US 41 east to State Road 29.
+That value covers single-family homes, the golf-community villas in places like Pelican Bay and Lely Resort, and most commercial structures permitted from US 41 east to State Road 29.

-Unlike Broward and Miami-Dade, Collier is not a High-Velocity Hurricane Zone county.
-HVHZ status is reserved for the southeast corner of the peninsula by FBC Section 1620, so the missile-impact testing protocols (TAS 201/202/203) and the Miami-Dade NOA requirement do not apply to Collier permits.
-What Collier does inherit is the FBC R301.2(7) wind speed table, which sets the same 170 mph design value but routes product approval through standard Florida Product Approval listings rather than the HVHZ subset.
+What Collier does inherit is the FBC R301.2(7) wind speed table.
+It sets the same 170 mph design value but routes product approval through standard Florida Product Approval listings rather than the HVHZ subset.

-Notice that Risk Cat IV (essential facilities) jumps to 190 mph — ten mph higher than Broward's Risk Cat IV value, even though both counties share the 170 mph Risk Cat II number.
-That reflects the steeper consequence-of-failure premium the Collier table builds into hospitals, EOCs, and shelters along the southwest hurricane corridor.
+Risk Cat IV (essential facilities) jumps to 190 mph — ten mph higher than Broward's Risk Cat IV value, even though both counties share the 170 mph Risk Cat II number.

 | City | Primary ZIP | Wind Speed (Cat II) | Typical Setting | Reference |